-No single professional can have a full picture of a child's needs and circumstances.
-If children and families are to receive the right help at the right time, everyone who comes in contact with them has a role to play in identifying concerns, sharing information and taking prompt action.
+No single professional can have a full picture of a child's needs and circumstances and positive outcomes for children depend on strong multi-agency working.
+If children and families are to receive the right help at the right time, everyone who comes in contact with them has a role to play inidentifying concerns, sharing information and taking prompt action.